Burakegekocabay/Learning-Java/README.md

 179 181 191 193 197 199 211 223 227 229
 <br>

-# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/08-Prime%20Numbers">09 - Usage of Arrays </a>
+# 09 - Usage of Arrays
 <h3>Algorithm</h3>
 Read 50 numbers, store it in an integer array. compute their average, and find out how many numbers are above the average.